patrickclery/etd/README.md

 _ETD_ is [my](https://github.com/patrickclery) implementation of David Allen's _Getting Things Done_ system  across MacOS, Evernote, & extending to mobile devices.

+## Capturing:

+* Anything that takes more than one action, becomes its own Project
+* Set _location-specific reminders_ using Apple’s location-based reminders
+* if it’s Amazon, add it to your cart/wishlist (via Alexa is often best: “Alexa, add ______ to my shopping cart"
+* If it’s not actionable right now, set a reminder (so you don't forget) and mark it as Waiting
+    * (Using your mouse cursor) Click the three dots in the top-right corner of the Note Window and select Add Reminder…
+    * Choose a date or click Tomorrow
+    * Press `^⌘M` then choose the _WAITING folder
+* I use a printer that has Evernote integration - Any paper I get gets scanned, uploaded to my Evernote scans, & shredded.
+* When I’m away from my computer, I use my Apple Watch’s Evernote app to capture voice recordings of ideas.
+To capture documents, photos, etc. I’ll use my camera, & save it to Evernote’s inbox to process later.
+* Anything that removes you one step away from the Evernote UI is likely to add more complexity to this system.
+In my experience, the biggest enemy of using a day-to-day note-taking or organizational system is if it makes your life MORE complex and not less complex.
+When you have to check multiple websites/apps to get info, that’s when things (in my experience) have broken.

 ### Integrations:
 * Alfred - Alfred Evernote workflow search from within MacOS using with `^⌘␣` (the ␣ is a spacebar) then type ens <search term>
 * Cronofy - Syncing to Google Cal